IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 ### Section 1

-SPOs shall have a specific role in approving critical on-chain governance actions which require additional oversight and independence, voting separately and independently from DReps as set forth in the Cardano Blockchain Guardrails Appendix.
+SPOs shall have a specific role in approving critical on-chain governance actions that require additional oversight and independence, voting separately and independently from DReps as set forth in the Cardano Blockchain Guardrails Appendix.
 SPOs shall participate in hard fork initiation processes as the operators of